Mmm, mmm, mmm. Cinnamon Rolls.

 See!
 Just a pale hint of cinnamon.
 Like cinnamon frosting 🙂

-Scoop the mixture into lidded jars or pouches with zip-lock closures.
+Scoop the mixture into lidded plastic jars or pouches with zip-lock closures.
 I used these silver and clear stand-up pouches, which I LOVE!
 I think they make homemade goods look so professional.
 To avoid getting the pouch all messy, I first scooped the soap mixture into a plastic bag and cut the tip (like a pastry bag) to easily squeeze the mixture into each pouch.
 To finish the look, I simply printed off a cute label sticker.

 So easy, yet so wonderful!